Skip to main content

 Disability assist dogs are also special category dogs.
 They are registered with one of these organisations:

-If the organisation that registers your dog gives you the registration tag, go to Change your dog's details to update your dog's information.
+If the organisation that registers your dog gives you a registration tag, visit Change your dog-related information to update your dog's details.

 No registration fee for special category dogs